tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/you-are-not-allowed-to-access.md

 ### When you encount blocking&hellip; ###

-You will see the following window by default unless [human friendly error page] [FriendlyPage] is not setup:
+You will see the following window by default unless you setup [human friendly error page][FriendlyPage]:

 ![Blocking message]({{ '/img/2016-12/forbidden-message.png' | prepend: site.baseurl }}
  "Blocking message"